 I stopped taking Propranolol daily in August 2017 because regardless of its benefits, I was determined not to rely on medication.
 So I only reserved it for my “bad days.”
 There were a number of these and there still are.
 Whether my anxiety has stemmed from a form of dysthymia, I do not know for certain and when I am emotionally ready, I shall speak about the depression I feel resides within me, with my doctor.

-I was re-diagnosed with anxiety this month and instead of reacting how I did last year, I handled it with grace.
+I was re-diagnosed with Generalised Anxiety Disorder this month and instead of reacting how I did last year, I handled it with grace.
 I welcomed it.
 My doctor asked me a series of questions, looked at me and said, “you are definitely anxious.”
 That was the moment I realised and understood that it is not going anywhere and that although I am in a completely different place in life from last year, a better place, it has stayed with me.